 - Navigate to the Power section and choose appropriately in “Start the task only if the computer is on AC power”, “Stop if the computer switches to battery power”, and “Wake the computer to run the task”.

 - In the Network segment, do according to your requirement for the choice “Start only if the following network connection is available”.
 If you want to select a specific network then click on the dropdown and choose one.

 Using Settings Tab in Event Properties

-This is the method using which you can Attach a Task to This Event in Event Viewer in Windows 10.
-Thus, Windows 10 lets you create and run a task when a particular event occurs in the system.
+This is the method using which you can Attach a Task to This Event in Event Viewer in Windows 11 or 10.
+Thus, Windows 11 and 10 lets you create and run a task when a particular event occurs in the system.
 For example, you can restart a service quickly when an event displays a message notifying you of an error.
-Moreover, it also allows you trigger another program when an event happens.
+Moreover, it also allows you to trigger another program when an event happens.